Gamer Koala

 The Best Sega Genesis Games of All Time

 The Sega Genesis, also known as the Mega Drive, is a 16-bit home video gaming console released in Japan in 1988 and in North America in 1989.
-While the Sega Master System flew under the radar in western markets, the Genesis was a turning point for Sega’s home console efforts.
+While the Sega Master System flew under the radar in Western markets, the Genesis was a turning point for Sega’s home console efforts.

 So, were you a Sega koala or a Nintendo koala?
 If you were anything like us, it just depended on the day!